-A USB Key/Thumb Drive with no password protection3 containing a .pdf of each of each party's own proposed exhibits and deposition transcripts to which the opposing party has raised an objection.
-The file name of each exhibit shall be P-1 or D-1, P-2 or D-2, etc. All exhibits must have OCR-text recognition run on them.
+A USB Key/Thumb Drive with no password protection4 containing a .pdf of each of its proposed exhibits and deposition transcripts to which a party has raised an objection.
+The file name of each exhibit shall be P-1 or D-1, P-2 or D-2, etc.